sungheeyun/sungheeyun.github.io/_posts/2024-12-10-PST - Lyon & Salzburg.markdown

 The portrayal in the movie &ldquo;Amadeus&rdquo; shows him dismissing his contemporaries' compositions, but was that truly his nature?
 I am sure that he knew he was the best, but would that have made him that arrogant?
-Or was it even arrogance at all?
+Or could I call it arrogance at all?
-Could it have been that it was simply his objective observation of the reality?
+Could it have been that it was simply his objective observation of the obvious reality?
-And what of his inner life—was it filled with the pure joy of creation enjoying being the unique musician with gifts, or did living solely in the realm of music leave him somehow unfulfilled?
+And what of his inner life—was it filled with the pure joy of creation enjoying being the unique musician with gifts, or did living solely in the realm of music with the other muscles not being developed leave him somehow unfulfilled?
 Though Beethoven speaks more deeply to my soul, there's no denying Mozart's transcendent genius, which has given me quite different types of awe throughout my life especially when I played the piano.

 Drawn by this connection to history in Salzburg,
-I had to search the web for piano scores of Mozart's Piano Sonatas in C major—both <a href="/#mozart-piano-sonata">K. 330</a> and the beloved K. 545—and have them printed at the Schloss Leopoldskron's front desk.
+I had to search the web for piano scores of Mozart's Piano Sonatas in C major—both <a href="/#mozart-piano-sonata">K. 330</a> and the famous and beloved K. 545—and have them printed at the Schloss Leopoldskron's front desk.
 Then I finally made that moment &ndash;
 I simply <font class="emph">had to</font> play.
-(I don't know how to explain why I felt it, but I just knew I had to.)
+(I don't know how to explain the feeling and I don't think any words can do it, but I just knew I had to.)
 Though the grand piano showed signs of age with every touch on the keyboards, it could neither matter nor diminish the magnificence of the moment.
 The sound filled the space with a grandeur I'd never experienced before, as if the very walls of Salzburg amplified its resonance.